Pages

 Gus, Valet to the Future King

 Before translating the text on the back of the leaflet, this figure was enough to help explain the concept: to wit--what's kind of astounding about this series is that there isn't a monarch included, but Gus here holding up the crown and attending the throne seems to suggest that this tournament of knights is being held expressly to determine who will become said monarch.
 See?
-No text needed to fifure out the story!
+No text needed to figure out the story!

 The toy consists of Gus, a red-tunicked pageboy leaning back under a cushion holding a crown, and the throne waiting for a royal sitter.